It is almost by default that any recruiters, salespeople or networkers need to have a LinkedIn account.

 It obviously isn’t something I believe LinkedIn will approve of so use it while it lasts.

 Question: Did Linkr work for you?
-You can leave a comment by clicking here.
+You can leave a comment below.